wormhole-foundation/wormhole/docs/query_proxy.md

 The Solana account and and program address can be expressed as either a 32 byte hex string starting with "0x" or as a base 58 value.

+#### Wild Card Contract Addresses

+For the eth calls, the `contractAddress` field may be set to `"*"` which means the specified call type and call may be made to any contract address on the specified chain.

 #### Creating New API Keys

 Each user must have an API key.
 These keys only have meaning to the proxy server.
 They are not passed to the guardians.